 Keep reading to find out everything you need to know about the Mac Mini 2022 and make sure to bookmark this page, as we will be updating it whenever any new information comes out.

-There are no details in regards to the price for the Mac Mini 2022 just yet.
+There are no details regarding the price for the Mac Mini 2022 just yet.

-The Mac Mini 2020 currently costs £699/$699, so it’s likely that a new iteration would retain the same price.
+The existing Mac Mini 2020 currently costs $699/£699, so it’s likely that a new iteration would retain the same price.

-Be sure to keep checking in with Trusted Reviews, as we’ll be updating this hub whenever more rumours or news becomes available about the upcoming desktop PC.
+Make sure to keep checking back with Trusted Reviews for more Apple news as we will be updating this hub whenever more rumours and news becomes available.